jcouyang/functional-javascript/en/functor_&_monad/monad.md

 0. Monds doesn't handle the Exception, instead, it adds new operations into box.
 You can see the Exception handling has been brought in the end of `either` value.
 0. Monds passes box, while the general sulotion passes Exception like `dead`, that leads each later operation has to check the Exception.

 > **comment** Because we use JaveScript, pole accepts any type, so that we use a string to represent the error state of `pole`.
-But if we turn into strong-typed Java, it maybe hard to implement.
+But if we turn into strong-typed language Java, it maybe hard to implement.

 The Advantage seems to get obvious: that is Monad keeps context of value, we can manipulate this value in certain operation, without worry about context

 > There is another Monad named `Maybe`.
 In fact, it's better to use `Maybe` in Pierre's example, because `Maybe` has two status, the one a `Just` containing value, the other is `Nothing` with nothing.
 You can try it on yourself.

 ### Using Monad in JavaScript
 Do you know there is a new type called [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#Browser_compatibility) in EcmaScript 6?
 If you don't, you probably heard the `$.ajax` in jQuery.
-However, If you haven't seen `promise`, you might not read the return value of it.
+However, If you haven't seen `promise`, you might not read the return value of ajax call.

 ```js
 var aPromise = $.ajax({